zr-tex8r/BXpdfver/README.md

 REVISION HISTORY
 ----------------

+  * Version 0.8a ‹2025/02/18›
+      - Give up checking dvipdfmx version when the scratch extractbb is used.
   * Version 0.8  ‹2024/08/03›
       - Support some features even when the new PDF management of the LaTeX kernel is activated (“latex-pdf” mode).